4paradigm/OpenMLDB/docs/en/integration/deploy_integration/OpenMLDB_Byzer_taxi.md

 ```

-### 2.5 Model training
+### 2.5 Model Training

-Use the `train` command with the built-in linear regression algorithm to train the model and save it to the specified path `/model/taxi-trip`.
+Use the `train` command with the [Built-In Linear Regression Algorithm](https://docs.byzer.org/#/byzer-lang/en-us/) to train the model and save it to the specified path `/model/taxi-trip`.

 ```sql
 train training_table as LinearRegression.`/model/taxi-trip` where